deepanshs/mrsimulator/docs/signal_processing.rst

 Simulating spectrum
 -------------------
-Please refer to the :ref:`previous section <using_objects>` for a detailed description of how to set up a simulation.
+Please refer to the :ref:`using_objects` for a detailed description of how to set up a simulation.
 Here, we will create a hypothetical simulation from two single-site spin-systems to illustrate the use of the post-simulation signal processing module.